Martand Sun Temple

-The Martand Sun Temple is a eighth century (CE) Hindu temple attributed to Lalitaditya Muktapida of the Karkota dynasty.
-The temple is located near the city of Anantnag in the Kashmir Valley of Jammu and Kashmir (union territory), India.
-It was dedicated to Surya, the chief solar deity in Hinduism; Surya is also known by the Sanskrit-language synonym Martand (मार्तण्ड).
+The Martand Sun Temple is a Hindu temple located in Mattan, in the Anantnag district of the Kashmir Valley of Jammu and Kashmir, India.
+It dates back to the eighth century CE and was dedicated to Surya, the solar deity in Hinduism; Surya is also known by the Sanskrit-language synonym Martand (मार्तण्ड).
 The temple was destroyed by Sikandar Shah Miri.

 History

 Establishment

-According to Kalhana, the Martand Sun Temple was commissioned by Lalitaditya Muktapida in the eighth century AD.
+According to Kalhana, the Martand Sun Temple was commissioned by Lalitaditya Muktapida in the eighth century CE.

 Destruction

 According to Jonaraja (fl.
-1430) as well as Hasan Ali, the temple was destroyed by Sikandar Shah Miri (1389-1413) in a zeal to Islamise the society under the advice of Sufi preacher Mir Muhammad Hamadani; Jonaraja pinned the blame on his chief-counsel Suhabhatta, a Brahman neo-convert who was held to have manifested a reign of intense persecution for the local Hindus whereas Ali particularly affirmed Sikandar's own convictions in these aspects.
+1430) as well as Hasan Ali, the temple was destroyed by Sikandar Shah Miri (1389-1413) in a zeal to Islamise society under the advice of Sufi preacher Mir Muhammad Hamadani; Jonaraja pinned the blame on his chief-counsel Suhabhatta, a Brahman neo-convert who was held to have manifested a reign of intense persecution for the local Hindus, whereas Ali particularly affirmed Sikandar's convictions in these aspects.

-Jonaraja was appointed by Sikandar's son, who sought to bring back the Brahminical elite into the royal fold while later Muslim chroniclers had their motives to fit the past into an idealist tale of orthodox Islamic morality.
+Scholars caution against accepting these sources at face value — Jonaraja was appointed by Sikandar's son, who sought to bring back the Brahminical elite into the royal fold, while later Muslim chroniclers had their motives to fit the past into an idealist tale of orthodox Islamic morality.
 According to Chitralekha Zutshi and Richard G. Salomon, Sikandar's policies were guided by realpolitik and, like with the previous Hindu rulers, an attempt to secure political legitimacy by asserting state power over Brahmans and gaining access to wealth controlled by Brahminical institutions.
-J. L. Bhan notes a stone sculpture—a four-armed Brahma, sculpted by son of a Buddhist Sanghapati and dedicated to Sikandar—to challenge simplistic notions of religious persecution.
-Slaje disagrees about an absence of religious motivations but notes the aversion of Brahmin chroniclers to be, largely, the result of resistance to the gradual disintegration of caste-hierarchy under Muslim influence.
+J. L. Bhan notes a stone sculpture—a four-armed Brahma, sculpted by the son of a Buddhist Sanghapati and dedicated to Sikandar—to challenge simplistic notions of religious persecution.
+Slaje disagrees about the absence of religious motivations but notes the aversion of Brahmin chroniclers to be, largely, the result of resistance to the gradual disintegration of caste-hierarchy under Muslim influence.

-Brajendranath De suggested that Jonaraja mentions much about breaking of images, but he couldn't find any mention of the demolition of temples.
-G M D Sufi tells that the character of the existing temples might have been changed by removal of idols and making a niche towards Ka'ba, after there was spread of Islam in the area.
-The temples might not have been brought down by the king.
-Dr Syed Gazanfar Farooq cites Chaturtha Rajatarangini by Suka, where the author mentions a severe earthquake bringing destruction to Kashmir in 1554, but the inhabitants of Vijayesvara, Martanda and Varahakshetra being not fearful due to sanctity of the three tirthas.
-This may mean that shrines in those places were visited by worshippers and their conditions intact during this time.
-Dr Farooq draws the conclusion that earthquakes, the nature of its friable building materials, the extreme weather which often brought frost and snow, and some defective constructions might have destroyed the temple.

 Degradation

-The ruins and the remnants of structure were further ruined by several earthquakes.
+The ruins and the remnants of the structure suffered further damage from several earthquakes.